Pontypool Changes Everything

 Pontypool Changes Everything is the second novel in the Pontypool Trilogy, by Tony Burgess, first published in 1995.

 It was adapted into the 2008 film Pontypool with a screenplay by Burgess and was nominated for a Genie Award for the adaptation.

 Overview

 A new kind of virus that spreads through the use of language appears in the small Ontario town of Pontypool.
-Victims lose the ability to make sense of language, driving them into bouts of madness and animalistic rage.
-In this novel, an outbreak of a strange plague, AMPS (Acquired Metastructural Pediculosis), causes people across Ontario to slip into aphasia and then into a cannibalistic zombie rage.
+The plague, AMPS (Acquired Metastructural Pediculosis), causes people across Ontario to slip into aphasia and then into a cannibalistic zombie rage.
 AMPS is transferred through language and the only way to stop its spread is to outlaw communication.
 This metaphysical, deconstructionist virus requires a multi-disciplinary approach and doctors, semioticians, linguists, anthropologists, and even art critics present theories as to its source and treatment.